The benefits of water

 According to the NHS, you should drink about 1.2 litres (six to eight glasses) of fluid every day to prevent dehydration.
 If you drink coffee, alcohol or tea, make sure you also drink water on the side.
 These drinks are what we call diuretics which means they make you pass urine more often which could lead you to dehydration.

-Water makes up over two thirds of a healthy human body and is essential for lubricating the joints and eyes, aiding digestion, flushing out waste and toxins and keeping skin healthy.
-Dehydration occurs when the normal water content of your body is reduced, upsetting the delicate balance of minerals (slats and sugars) in your body fluids.
-Many of you body's cells depend on these minerals being maintained at the correct levels to function properly.
+Dehydration occurs when the normal water content of your body is reduced, upsetting the delicate balance of minerals (salts and sugars) in your body fluids (remember the electrolytes).
+Many of your body's cells depend on these minerals being maintained at the correct levels to function properly.
 Some of the early warning signs to dehydration are the feelings of thirst and light-headed and having concentrated, strong foul urine.
 The body works less efficiently, even with a relatively low level of fluid loss.

 It can also cause harm to the liver, joints and muscles, cholesterol problems and constipation.